ChildsplayOSU/bogl-docs/tutorials/expressions.md

 <br/>
 ## Relational Operators
 Relational operators always evaluate to a **Bool**.
-They are commonly used as conditions for [conditional expressions](conditional_statements) and [loops](loops).
+They are commonly used as conditions for [conditional expressions](conditional_statements).
 You can think of these operators as evaluating a *relationship* between two values.
 For example, the relational operator `==` will check to see whether the operands are equal to eachother.
 If the operands are equal, then the expression will evaluate to **True**, otherwise it will evaluate to **False**.
 This operator is evaluating whether a relationship of equivalence exists between the two operands.

 | Integer Specific Relational Operator  | Symbol | Example Expression | Example's Evaluation |
 |---------------------------------------|--------|--------------------|----------------------|